 Following Connell’s work on gender relations, James Messerschmidt’s book Masculinities and Crime (1993) proposes an extensive analysis concerning the link between masculinity and crime where he develops an idea of situational accomplishment and crime symbolises the means of doing gender (1993 cited in Maguire, Morgan and Reiner 2007: 389).
 Messerschimdt further addresses themes of race, class alongside gender in his theorised categories of ‘structured action’ (1997 cited in Maguire, Morgan and Reiner 2007: 389).
 Messerchmidt (1993 cited in Silvestri and Crowther Dowey 2008: 63) took a glimpse on the correlation between youth crime and its interconnection with broad structural inequalities and demonstrates that masculinities are in relation of power and the division of labour.
 He also drew attention to the groups that are excluded from the labour market and describes that men commit crime in order express their masculinity or obtain a masculine identity because they lack in the legitimate initiatives that would enable them to achieve economical and materialistic goals.
 Jean – Paul Sartre (1963 cited in Messerschimdt 1993: 102) argues that social constructions of race, class and gender division of labour may hamper an individual’s chance of self-improvement.
 He also argues that ethnic minority youths endure a subjective impoverishment which it is rooted from class and race divisions of labour.
 As a result, he (Jean – Paul Satre cited in Messerschimdt 1993:103) argues that ethnic minority youths turn to street crime activity because they see it as opportunities of self – improvement which would provide them with economic and materialistic needs.

 From the comparison, he (Kersten) explains that members of Australian society emphasises traditional masculinity on the basis of physical prowess and independence, and later argues by using Messerschimdt’s work on accomplishing masculinity, that men rape women in order to live up societal expectation of masculinity.
 It had been noted (Croall 1998: 149) that many feminist writers argue that rape against women is an expression of power and control rather than expression of love and desire.
 It can be considered that psychoanalysis is best to explain the motives behind misogynistic violence against women.
-The Oedipus complex, mentioned by Sigmund Freud discussed earlier in the essay where boys are suspended by the pressure of making a same-sex identity with their fathers and yearning the love and affection from their mother, which whom they strongly identifies with.
-As a result, it created confusion among boys and consequently they grow up to suppress their feminine side in order to live up society’s expectations of manliness and rape symbolises the suppression of their feminine side.
+The Oedipus complex, mentioned by Sigmund Freud discussed earlier in the essay where boys are suspended by the pressure of making same-sex identification with their fathers and yearning for love and affection from their mother, which whom they strongly identify with.
+As a result, it created confusion among boys and consequently they grow up to constantly suppress their feminine and rape is a symbol of feminine suppression among men to live up to society idealization of manliness.

-Alder could explain that boys and men who endured negative experiences by women such as child abuse or domestic violence resort to rape which symbolises a weapon of revenge and hatred against women to compensate the feelings of powerlessness, emasculation and humiliation experienced in their past.
+Alder could explain that boys and men who endured negative experiences by women such as child abuse or domestic violence resort to rape which symbolizes a weapon of revenge and resentment against women to compensate the feelings of powerlessness, emasculation and humiliation experienced in their past.
 Croall (1998: 149) also notes that the majority of violence against women is exercised in the private sphere and in the workplace through sexual harassment, physically and verbally.
-Many feminists also argue that violence against women reflects that men have the right to have access to women’s bodies and before the rape within marriage was criminalised, male power in the patriarchal family have the right to discipline their wives or partners even through physical sanctions in order to empower them and refer them as ‘property’(Croall 1998: 149).
-It can be argued that men also commit rape against women to suppress their insecurities of low self – esteem and lack of self – confidence.
-However, it can be criticised that men who have insecurities or experienced female – perpetrated child abuse and domestic violence do not turn to rape or domestic violence.
+Many feminists also argue that violence against women reflects that men have the right to have access to women’s bodies and before the rape within marriage was criminalized, male power in the patriarchal family have the right to discipline their wives or partners even through physical sanctions in order to empower them and refer them as ‘property’(Croall 1998: 149). it can explained and argued that men also commit rape and any form of violence against women to suppress their insecurities of low self – esteem and lack of self – confidence.
+However, it can be criticized that men who have insecurities or experienced female – perpetrated child abuse and domestic violence do not sought to vengeance against women whether through rape or any form of violence.

-Science provided answers to explaining the persistent link between masculinity and crime where Biopsychologists argued men commit more crimes than women due to high levels of testosterone although it causes aggression but not violence.
-The strain theory demonstrates most of the explanation where men turn to crime to vent their frustration of unable to accomplish masculinity through legal channels to gain materialistic needs.
+Science provided answers to explaining the persistent link between masculinity and crime where Bio-psychologists argued men commit more crimes than women due to high levels of testosterone although it causes aggression but not violence.
+Strain theory demonstrates the most explanation that men turn to crime to vent out their frustration of unable to accomplish masculinity through legitimate outlets to gain materialistic success.
 Both innovation and retreatism seem to be most effective at applying on the link between masculinity and crime.
 Society is considered to place a high emphasis on machismo which is suggests to be exaggerated by media influences which this essay neglects and it believes to play a huge influence on young males rather than their own perceptions of masculinity through religion and narrative experiences.

-Alder’s notion of the masculine protest provides an effective explanation on the persistent patterns of masculinity and crime which stems from child hood or past feelings of vulnerability.
-This notion is best applied on race and masculinity where black young males are likely to display aggression and resentment towards the white hegemonic society because of their past experiences of racism preferably in childhood where they were defenceless and vulnerable.
-Messerschmitt work on masculinity has provided a reasonable analysis where he highlights the conflicts among gender, race and class where young ethnic minorities are encouraged to engage in criminal activities due to block opportunities and denied access to legitimate resources influenced by subconscious levels of institutional racism held in predominate white hegemonic education intuitions.
+Alder’s notion of the masculine protest provides an effective explanation on the persistent patterns of masculinity and crime which stems from child hood or past experiences of vulnerability.
+This notion is best applied on race and masculinity where black young males are likely to display aggression and resentment towards the white hegemonic society because of their past experiences of racism preferably in childhood where they were vulnerable and helpless to respond on coping with the trauma inflicted on them.
+Messerschmitt work on masculinity has provided a reasonable analysis where he highlights the conflicts among gender, race and class explaining young ethnic minorities are encouraged to engage in criminal activities due to block opportunities and denied access to legitimate resources by unconscious levels of indirect racism in institutions based on negative racial stereotyping held by those who are in the position of authority in space of education and employment.

-It appears to be obvious that Connell’s notion of hegemonic masculinity seems to be straight forward into explaining the persistent link between masculinity and crime which seems to associate with the strain theory where crime symbolises an expression of masculine traits, such as power, aggression and competition even through drinking in order to gain a sense of “Dutch” courage to carry out violent crimes and violence against women to gain a sense of power, as they are unable to achieve masculinity through legitimate means.
-It can be agreed with the criticisms about hegemonic masculinity as it associates with negativity through criminal activities rather than positive outlets, such as sports and other physical activities, academic success and making the most commissions in the sales industry.
+It appears to be obvious that Connell’s notion of hegemonic masculinity seems to be straight forward into explaining the persistent link between masculinity and crime which seems to associate with the strain theory where crime symbolizes an expression of masculine traits, such as power, aggression and competition even through drinking with intention to gain a sense of “Dutch” courage to carry out violent crimes and violence against women to gain a sense of power, as they are unable to achieve masculinity through legitimate means.
+It can be agreed with the criticisms about hegemonic masculinity as it associates with negativity through criminal activities rather than positive outlets, such as sports and other physical activities and success in academics and business.

 Agnew, R and Brezina, T (1997) “Relational problems with peers, gender and Delinquency”.
 Criminology 40: 43 – 72